karishmapatel27/whack-a-mole/README.md

 Once you have completed these exercises (or as much of them as you can handle!), go to your `my-reflections-sprint-5.md` using VS Code, add a `JS Carnival` heading, and answer the following questions.

-- What parts of these challenges did you enjoy?
-If we were to add more challenges, what would you like to have more of?

 - What parts weren't so good?
 Were there any parts that you felt stuck on?

 - Which parts made you feel confident?